daimh/daimon/README.md

 # Daimon, the simplest but powerful and flexible monitoring tool

-Tired of running commands every month, day, hour, or minute to check your system's health?
-Or are you debugging a random system failure, which is always the hardest?
-Daimon is for you.
-We have been using it to monitor the IT infrastructure at the Michigan Neuroscience Institute, University of Michigan, for decades.
+Tired of running commands every day, hour, or minute to check your system's health?
+Or are you struggling to debug a random system failure, which is always the hardest task?
+Daimon is here to help.
+We’ve been using it to monitor the IT infrastructure at the Michigan Neuroscience Institute, University of Michigan, for decades.

-"Daimon" runs a sub-command specified in crontab, compares its output with the standard file(s) under the TASK directory in var/, records the difference, logs it with a timestamp, marks known critical alerts, and sends out email alerts if specified by the user in /etc/daimon.conf.
+Daimon runs a sub-command specified in crontab, compares its output with standard files located in the TASK directory under `var/`, records the differences, logs them with a timestamp, identifies known critical alerts, and sends email notifications if specified by the user in `/etc/daimon.conf`.

-"dm-check" prints a summary report or checks for abnormal tasks.
-Users can choose to confirm whether the status is abnormal or a new normal.
+- **dm-check**: Prints a summary report or checks for abnormal tasks.
+Users can confirm whether the status is abnormal or a new normal.

-"dm-linux" prints storage usage, CPU load percentage, internal temperature, drive SMART attributes, file changes, directory permissions, LSI RAID, and Areca RAID.
+- **dm-linux**: Displays storage usage, CPU load, internal temperature, drive SMART attributes, file changes, directory permissions, LSI RAID, and Areca RAID stats.
 It also supports custom commands.

-"dm-ups" prints UPS status; it supports two APC UPS models.
-Feel free to add new models and send me a pull request.

-"dm-scp" copies a local file or directory to mutiple nodes in parallel.
+- **dm-scp**: Copies a local file or directory to mutiple nodes in parallel, or vice versa.

-"dm-ssh" is a unique parallel SSH/SCP tool based on GNU parallel.
-It merges the output of all SSH commands as much as possible to save your precious eyes and fingers, as well as your useless mouse.
+- **dm-ssh**: A unique parallel SSH tool based on GNU Parallel.
+It combines the output of all SSH commands to save your eyes, fingers, and time.

 ## Installation
 ```